mirochaj/ares/doc/example_cxrb.rst

 from the redshift and energy intervals and the value of ``redshift_bins``).

 To make optical depth tables of your own, see ``$GLORB/examples/generate_optical_depth_tables.py``.
-By default, glorb generates tables assuming the IGM is fully neutral, but that is not required.
+By default, ares generates tables assuming the IGM is fully neutral, but that is not required.
 See Section 3 of `Mirocha (2014) <http://adsabs.harvard.edu/abs/2014MNRAS.443.1211M>`_ for more discussion of this technique.